ebzzry/ebzzry.github.io/kvm.md

 your chip.
 Also, take note that this step is not compulsory to make use of the virtualization solution described in this post, but it will _significantly_ speed things up.
-To enable accelerated virtualization, go into BIOS/UEFI, and look for the knob that enables this feature.
+To enable accelerated virtualization, go into your BIOS/UEFI settings, and look for the knob that enables this feature.
 The name into which it goes is different from manufacturer to manufacturer.
+Save the settings, then boot your system.
 You can verify on the command line if your system indeed recognizes it.

 ```bash